eurostat/datalab/docs/DEPLOYMENT.md

 ```
 cerbot certonly --manual
 ```
-Ensure you generate a certificate for your sub-domains too, for example: `example.test,*.example.test`.
+Ensure you generate a certificate for your sub-domains too, for example: `example.test,*.example.test,*.kub.example.test`.

 After following the instructions, set-up your Ingress controller to use your certificates.
 First, create a secret with the privatekey and the certificate chain:
 ```